 Among owner-occupied single-family homes in the United States that enjoy the same set of property tax-funded amenities and pay the same statutory property tax rate, owners of inexpensive houses pay almost 50% higher effective tax rates than owners of expensive houses because tax assessments are regressive with respect to house price.
 Using a near-national data set, I provide empirical evidence that assessment regressivity is partially caused by valuation methods that do not fully incorporate important pricing information such as neighborhood characteristics.
 Systematic sorting across neighborhoods implies that economically disadvantaged households disproportionately bear the cost of this valuation problem.
 The findings potentially have important implications for wealth inequality and other forms of ad valorem tax.

-Who Bears Climate-Related Physical Risk? with David Wylie , John Heilbron, and Kevin Zhao, forthcoming at the Journal of Urban Economics.
+Who Bears Climate-Related Physical Risk? with David Wylie , John Heilbron, and Kevin Zhao, Journal of Urban Economics 149 (2025): 103791.

-Measuring Flood Underinsurance in the USA, with Sid Biswas, John Orellana, and David Zink, forthcoming at Nature Climate Change.
+Measuring Flood Underinsurance in the USA, with Sid Biswas, John Orellana, and David Zink, Nature Climate Change 15, no. 9 (2025): 971-977.

-Reinsurance News, Insurance Business Magazine, Insurance Journal
+Reinsurance News, Insurance Business Magazine, Insurance Journal, Vox, Nature

-Net Income Aggregation, Investor Inattention, and Portfolio Holding Decisions: Evidence from the Insurance Industry, with Brandon Goldstein, Zeqiong Huang, David Kwon, and Jinjie Lin, forthcoming at the Review of Corporate Finance Studies.
+Net Income Aggregation, Investor Inattention, and Portfolio Holding Decisions: Evidence from the Insurance Industry, with Brandon Goldstein, Zeqiong Huang, David Kwon, and Jinjie Lin, forthcoming at Review of Corporate Finance Studies.

 Getting schooled: Universities and VC-backed immigrant entrepreneurs, with Paul Gompers, George Hu, and Kaushik Vasudevan, Research Policy 52.7 (2023); 104782.